espinm2/tf-workshop-1/infrastructure-live-v4/README.md

 # Terraform Docker Example

 ## Notable
-- terragrunt
+- refactored to use terragrunt
-- run-all cmd
+- we can now use a 'run-all' subcommand
 - backend no longer hard coded
-- providers no longer repeated
+- providers code is not repeated